btarg/requiem-vault/content/Players/Concepts/Mechanics/Ranks and Levels.md

 As the party levels up, you will unlock the ability to Link more [[Stats]].
 Whenever you rest, you will be able to swap out which Spells are Linked to which Stats.

 You are able to Soul Link a number of Stats corresponding to the party's Level.
-(Level 5 party = 5 linkable stats at a time)
+(Level 5 party = 5 linkable stats at a time).
+Since your party will start at Level 1, one stat will be available for Soul Linking from the start of the campaign.

 ---
 Back to: [[index]]